ayo-codes/intro-to-apis-course/course-notes.md

 GET - mean it will only to receive data from a server and the most important part is the body which is usually HTML (hypertext Markup Language) Hyper text is text that can link to other text and in html it uses anchor tags <a> </a> http is a stateless protocol.

-POST - submitting or posting information from a server.
+POST - submitting or posting information from a server.  (create)

+PUT - update

+PATCH  - update

+DELETE  - delete

 http requests can be sent via query strings which are seen after Url or through headers.